cgribben1/Streaming_Service_Recommendation_Simulation/README.md

 This repository represents a **film recommendation engine** built using collaborative filtering (matrix factorisation), and implemented within a full end-to-end simulation framework for evaluating model performance, monitoring key prediction metrics, detecting data distribution drift, and executing retraining strategies.

-The engine is designed as a Python package (`film_recommender_cg`) that would conceptually be adapted for deployment across regions and markets.
+The engine is structured as a Python package (`film_recommender_cg`) that would conceptually be adapted for deployment across regions and markets.
 The PoC demonstrates modular architecture, offline batch scoring, model lifecycle management, and monitoring strategies aligned with real‑world MLOps practices.

 ---